-Michèle Sigg and Charly Ntumba Malembe meeting during the church history writing workshop in Kinshasa, DRC.
-Photo provided.
+Michèle Sigg and Charly Ntumba Malembe take a break during the church history writing workshop in Kinshasa, DRC.

 In March, a five-day workshop in Kinshasa, Democratic Republic of Congo, honed the research and writing skills of Congolese Mennonite historians and writers.
 The original version of this article appeared in the April 2023 issue of the Journal of African Christian Biography.